Advertising Disclosure

 Future plans in 2021 include BACS Direct Debit, which enables you to make recurring and one-off bank transfers in the UK, or SEPA Direct Debit if you reside in the EU.

-It is also worth noting that if you make a deposit into your CFD account, this will remain fee-free without any limits.
+It is also worth noting that if you make a deposit into your account, this will remain fee-free without any limits.

 Trading 212 Invest fees